PDLT-University-of-York/test-split-site/docs/ultra/site-design-principles.md

 ??? essential "3.1 Essential: Organise module materials in sections aligned with the module structure."

+    - If the module is not structured weekly, use other appropriate sections (eg. topic-based).
-    - For example, weekly or topic-based sections containing lecture slides, seminar or practical tasks, pre-recorded videos and essential Reading List items.
+    - Include all relevant weekly materials, eg. lecture slides, seminar or practical tasks, pre-recorded videos and links to essential Reading List items (see 3.2).
+    - Organise sections consistently, eg. lecture materials are always included first.
     - This helps students locate materials and ensure they complete necessary tasks.
     - Site templates guide staff to set up appropriate sections for their module content.

-??? essential "3.2 Essential: Students can see and access module materials and content."

-    - Items are visible to students (note, items may be hidden by default).
-Conditional release may be used to show items or site areas at particular times or only to particular students.
-    - Sharing permissions are correct so students can access all materials (particularly important for re-used Panopto recordings and Google materials).

-??? essential "3.3 Essential: Provide module readings using the Reading List tool."
+??? essential "3.2 Essential: Provide module readings using the Reading List tool."

     - Using the [Reading List](https://subjectguides.york.ac.uk/readinglists/home) lets the Library ensure appropriate stock levels and manage [copyright compliance](https://subjectguides.york.ac.uk/copyright/coursereading).
 Students can also directly access items without signing in or navigating external websites, giving a more seamless and accessible experience.
-    - Structure the Reading List using the same sections as the module site structure to aid navigation and label each reading as Essential, Recommended or Background.
+    - Structure the Reading List using weekly sections (or other sections matching module site structure) to aid navigation.
+    - Label each item as Essential, Recommended or Background to help students plan workload.
-    - To collate module materials in one location (see 3.1), Reading List items can also be added into weekly sections.
+    - To collate module materials in one location (see 3.1), direct links to Reading List sections or items can be included in weekly materials sections.
 [Instructions to be added when available]
     - Don’t directly upload PDFs or other documents, and especially not scans of printed material.
 Authors are not compensated, it may violate copyright and materials are likely to be inaccessible.
 Instead, include items in the Reading List.
 The Library may be able to [digitise print content](https://subjectguides.york.ac.uk/readinglists/digitisation) for you.

-??? essential "3.4 Essential: Documents are up-to-date and in an appropriate file format."
+??? essential "3.3 Essential: Provide up-to-date documents in an appropriate file format."

-    - The correct document version is provided, and old versions are removed from the site.
-If documents are updated during the module, this is clearly communicated to students.
+    - Include only the correct document version and remove old versions from the site.
+If documents are updated during the module, communicate this clearly to students.
-    - Microsoft Office or Google materials are preferable as they allow students to adapt the file presentation to their own needs (eg., changing text colour or appearance).
+    - Microsoft Office or Google materials are preferable as they allow students to adapt the file presentation to their own needs (eg, changing text colour or appearance).
+Both formats can be previewed within the VLE site without downloading the file.
     - Avoid PDFs as they often have poor accessibility.
 Printed materials should not be scanned and uploaded (see 3.3).

-??? essential "3.5 Essential: Site and materials content is accessible."
+??? essential "3.4 Essential: Site and materials content is accessible."

     - Text content is easily readable and accessible: structured with Heading Styles, bulleted lists to break up content, left-aligned text, sufficient colour contrast, legible font and text size, tables only for data etc. [More information on accessible text](https://elearningyork.wpcomstaging.com/learning-design-and-development/technology-enhanced-learning-handbook/1-baseline-use-of-the-vle/1-2-key-accessibility-guidelines/).
     - Meaningful images and figures have appropriate ALT text or other descriptions to allow screenreader users to access the information.
 Guidance on [writing good ALT](https://docs.google.com/presentation/d/1r1ZELb3LEIPA9c3pcmwtpgxm8U69PQ-UxPISkSEk7oA/edit#slide=id.p) text and adding ALT text to the VLE or documents [UPDATE LINK].
-    - An accessibility checker is used for all text and materials to identify errors and receive guidance on how to fix them (eg. Blackboard Ally within Blackboard, Grackle for Google Docs/Slides, Microsoft Accessibility Checker).
+    - An accessibility checker is used for all text and materials to identify errors and receive guidance on how to fix them (eg. [Blackboard Ally](https://help.blackboard.com/Ally/Ally_for_LMS/Instructor/Quick_Start) within Blackboard, [Grackle](https://www.grackledocs.com/) for Google Docs/Slides, [Microsoft Accessibility Checker](https://support.microsoft.com/en-us/office/improve-accessibility-with-the-accessibility-checker-a16f6de0-2f39-4a2b-8bd8-5ad801426c7f)).

-??? essential "3.6 Essential: Pre-recorded videos are hosted in a streaming service and captioned accurately."
+??? essential "3.5 Essential: Pre-recorded videos are hosted in a streaming service and captioned accurately."

     - For example, Panopto for your own at-desk recordings and YouTube for external videos.
-    - Do not upload video files directly to the site.
-This may not support captions, can give a poor user experience and may violate copyright.
+    - Do not upload video files directly to the site, or to documents provided (eg. PowerPoint slides).
+This may not support appropriate captions, can give a poor user experience and may violate copyright.
     - Pre-recorded video (UoY-created and external content) must have accurate captions synched to the audio and/or an equivalent text alternative such as a transcript.
+Users must be able to choose whether or not to display captions.
 [Guide: Panopto recordings and captions](https://docs.google.com/document/d/1eX5K4zg-yl13uYuK6SsMUa-qgiQzG5w5c2zh4rEGKj4/edit?usp=sharing).

-??? essential "3.7 Essential: Links and materials titles describe the destination or content."
+??? essential "3.6 Essential: Links and materials titles describe the destination or content."

     - Link text describes where the link goes or the content, eg. [how to write better link text](https://bighack.org/how-to-write-better-link-text-for-accessibility/).
 Don’t use non-descriptive text like ‘click here’ or ‘find out more’.
 Don’t paste the full URL (eg. *https://www.link.com*).
     - Document titles describe the content without having to open the file.
 This could include the week, type of materials, key word(s) relating to the topic, and a short module identifier.
 For example, material titles for the module ‘Mythical Creatures in Literature’ could use the format *Week 3_Slides_Dragons_MCL*.
+    - Use any naming conventions consistently across the site and module materials.
     - This is very important for screenreader users, and makes links and documents more usable for everyone.

-??? essential "3.8 Essential: Direct, descriptive links are given to open embedded content (eg. video, Padlet or Xerte objects) in full screen."
+??? essential "3.7 Essential: Direct, descriptive links are given to open embedded content (eg. video, Padlet or Xerte objects) in full screen."

     - This makes content easier to access on smaller screens or with some assistive tools.
     - The link provides a fallback in case of problems with the embedded item.